Math 8 Functions and Modeling

 2

-After considering the example, perhaps you settle on a semi-formal definition:
+After considering the examples, perhaps you settle on a semi-formal definition:

 A function f is rule which assigns to each input x exactly one output f (x)

 Is this a useful definition?
 In what ways is it imprecise?
-How much does this matter?
+Does the imprecision matter?

-a more complete picture, we begin by thinking about what we allow to be inputs and outputs.
+working towards a more complete picture, consider what we might allow to be inputs and outputs.

 Definition 1.2.
-A set A is a collection of objects, known as elements.
+A set A is a collection of objects, or elements.

 2

-a is an element of A, sometimes read as a lies in A.’ Sets are usually written with upper case letters
+element of A, sometimes read a lies in A.’ Sets are often written upper case and elements lower.

 A set B is a subset of a set A, written B A, if every element of B is also an